hapax/hapax.github.io/assets/maximal.md

 ## 2. The world according to Einstein <a id="sec-2" name="sec-2"></a>

 We'll now add *time* to the picture to get *spacetime*.
-There are many parallels with space, particularly in light of the idiosyncratic way we discussed space in the previous section.
+There are many parallels with space, particularly in light of our discussion in the previous section.

 ### 2.1.
 Time and boosts <a id="sec-2-1" name="sec-2-1"></a>